-The moon has been a popular tattoo design for many years as it is instantly recognizable.
+Moon tattoos have been a popular inking design choice for many years as it is instantly recognizable.
 Its bold shape looks great when inked on fingers.
 The moon is associated with the night, so it’s an attractive tattoo for those with a mysterious side.
 The moon can also represent transformation, as it waxes and wanes each month.

 21. Anchor Tattoo

 Another tattoo design that has been popular for centuries is the anchor.
 These nautical symbols often represent the end of a long journey.
 Anchors can also symbolize safety and hope, which is why they are often chosen as a couple’s tattoo – they express that you are each other’s ‘safe harbor.’
 The anchor tattoo is perfectly shaped to fit on your finger, making it a great option for a wedding tattoo.

 Feathers represent hope, courage, and freedom because they allow birds to fly.
 People who long to ‘spread their wings’ and see the world may choose feather tattoos to symbolize their free spirit.
 Additionally, peacock feathers represent spirituality, beauty, self-awareness, and leadership.
 Like arrows, the long, slender shape of feathers makes them the perfect option for a finger tattoo.

 While gun tattoos are considered controversial by some, they are also a popular tattoo choice.
 They can be considered to represent violence and aggression – however, the gun is also a symbol of defense and protection of those you love most.
 It can also symbolize a fiery ‘loaded pistol’ personality!
 A small gun inking, such as one on your finger, is a less threatening and more discreet option for those who want a gun tattoo design.